fungenomics/CoRAL/README.md

 # :orange_book: Tutorial

 This is a tutorial for the three CoRAL workflows using a small toy data set!
+The tutorial uses a small reference and query data set from the developing mouse brain.

 To start create a folder to run the tutorial in and `cd` into it

 ```bash
 mkdir CoRAL_tutorial